ankushdarade84/Employee-Team-List-web/README.md

 https://github.com/ankushdarade84

 # Task Details
-Task – 1 : Responsive Company Member Team Page
+Task – 1 : Responsive Company Member Team Page <br>
 Project task is to develop a responsive web page for the Company Member Team Page.
 The design reference is provided in the attached file named "designed-1."
 Utilize HTML and CSS to bring this design to life, ensuring responsiveness across various devices.
 This project allows you to showcase